House Chaplain Pat Conroy rescinds his resignation

 He continued: "At that point, I thought that I had little choice but to resign, as my assumption was that you had the absolute prerogative and authority to end my term as House chaplain."

+Connolly, who sent a letter with Jones to Ryan requesting more information on the resignation, said he spoke to Conroy before he wrote the letter and submitted it.

+"My sense on (Conroy is) Jesuits are strong people and they're fighters and you don't mess with them," Connolly said.
+"We know in the Catholic church, you don't mess with Jesuits."

-Lawmakers from both parties were previously lobbying Ryan, who is Catholic, to take steps to rescind his request for the House chaplain to resign.
+Lawmakers from both parties were lobbied Ryan to take steps to rescind his request.

 Republican Rep. Walter Jones of North Carolina asked Ryan to reinstate Conroy on Wednesday, saying in a letter he believes the way the House chaplain was let go reflected "poorly on the House" and appears "intentionally underhanded."